tnebooks/12th-physics/content.en/docs/electronics-and-communication/_index.md

 Even a small further increase in reverse voltage produces a large number of charge carriers which move across the junction through the thin depletion region.
 This process gives rise to a large amount reverse current or breakdown current and this breakdown is called Zener breakdown.

-In Avalanche breakdown, the minority charge carriers gain sufficient energy from excessive reverse bias voltage to

-break covalent bond in order to produce new charge carriers.
+>In Avalanche breakdown, the minority charge carriers gain sufficient energy from excessive reverse bias voltage to break covalent bond in order to produce new charge carriers.
 But Zener breakdown occurs due to the direct rupture of covalent bonds because of the existence of the strong electric field.
 Since depletion region is thin, Zener breakdown occurs usually at lesser reverse bias voltage compared to Avalanche breakdown voltage.

+## 10.3.6 Zener diode

 Zener diode is a heavily doped silicon diode used in reverse biased condition and is named after its inventor Clarence Melvin Zener.
 It is specially designed to be operated in the breakdown region.
 The doping level of the silicon diode can be varied to have a wide range of breakdown voltages from 2 V to over 1000 V.